-Sponsored Programs Administration (SPA) in the Office of Research and Development (ORD) works with PIs and their department administrators to facilitate transfer of grants and contracts from another institution to UMB and to assist new PIs with proposal routing and review.
+Sponsored Programs Administration (SPA) in the Office of Research and Development (ORD) works with principal investigators (PIs) and their department administrators to facilitate transfer of grants and contracts from another institution to UMB and to assist new PIs with proposal routing and review.

 New faculty at UMB should work with their department administration during the on-boarding process.
 In SPA, the point of contact for proposal and grant transfer assistance is the SPA team that handles the faculty member’s lead unit (department, center, or institute) where they will hold an appointment at UMB.

 UMB uses Kuali Coeus for proposal development and internal routing.
 Work through your UMB department administrator to obtain your Employee ID, or an Affiliate ID if a proposal will be routed and submitted before your appointment begins.
 After you have the Employee ID or Affiliate ID, you or your UMB department administrator should complete the Kuali Coeus User Roles Request.

 All proposals must be entered and routed for approval in Kuali Coeus before submission to the sponsor.
-If you do not yet have a UMB User ID and password to log into Kuali Coeus to electronically approve the proposal, your department administrator may (1) print out the completed certification questions (from the KC Key Person tab) for your signature; (2) upload the signed certification as an internal attachment in the proposal; (3) contact the Dean's Office to bypas the PI's electronic approval in Kuali Coeus.
+If you do not yet have a UMB User ID and password to log into Kuali Coeus to electronically approve the proposal, your department administrator may (1) print out the completed certification questions (from the KC Key Person tab) for your signature; (2) upload the signed certification as an internal attachment in the proposal; (3) contact the Dean's Office to bypass the PI's electronic approval in Kuali Coeus.

 Sponsor requirements vary for transferring an award from one institution to another.
 The following information is helpful for determining sponsor requirements and entering the proposal in Kuali Coeus:

 - Copies of current award documents (grants or agreements) for all active awards